author: niplav, created: 2025-07-10, modified: 2025-08-13, language: english, status: in progress, importance: 3, confidence: likely

 The concept appears under-developed, and slightly different from what I'm pointing at.

-(Many thanks to Claude 4 Sonnet for several long conversations which fleshed out the concept.)
+(Many thanks to Claude 4 Sonnet and Claude 4 Opus for several long conversations which fleshed out the concept.)